 But that is not its only renowned therapeutic property.
-For thousands of years, people have used it as a smooth diuretic, astringent and treatment against urinary tract diseases.
-Actually, it seems that Native Americans used it against headaches and scurvy (caused by a vitamin C deficiency).
+For 2000 years, people have used it as a smooth diuretic, astringent and treatment against urinary tract diseases.

 Apart from all these pharmacologically active substances, uva ursi also has ursolic acid, a powerful diuretic and astringent.